 When you pursue an aviation accident claim, the first step is identifying the cause.
 However, many plane crashes can be linked to multiple causes.
 While the National Transportation Safety Board (NTSB) is responsible for investigating all aviation accidents that take place in the United States, outside help may be necessary in order to either support or dispute their findings.

-If you or a loved one was involved in an aviation accident and would like to consult a lawyer, please contact Shamieh Law today.
+If you or a loved one was involved in an aviation accident and would like to consult a wrongful death lawyer, please contact Shamieh Law today.
 We understand the difficult and traumatic circumstances surrounding these types of cases and will do everything we can to fight for your rights.